thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 # Certificate Revocation Checks

 The considerations in Section 4.4.3 of {{!RFC7925}} hold.

 Since the publication of
 RFC 7925 the need for firmware update mechanisms has been reinforced and the work on standardizing a secure and interoperable firmware update mechanism has made substantial progress, see {{?I-D.ietf-suit-architecture}}.
 RFC 7925 recommends to use a software / firmware update mechanism to provision devices with new trust anchors.

 The use of device management protocols for IoT devices, which often include an onboarding or bootstrapping mechanism, has also seen considerable uptake in deployed devices and these protocols, some of which are standardized, allow provision of certificates on a regular basis.
 This enables a deployment model where IoT device utilize end-entity certificates with shorter lifetime making certificate revocation protocols, like OCSP and CRLs, less relevant.

 Hence, instead of performing certificate revocation checks on the IoT device itself this specification recommends to delegate this task to the IoT device operator and to take the necessary action to allow IoT devices to remain operational.

+## Certificate Overhead

+In a public key-based key exchange, certificates and public keys are a major contributor to the size of the overall handshake.
+For example, in a regular TLS 1.3 handshake with minimal ECC certificates and no intermediate CA utilizing the secp256r1 curve with mutual authentication, around 40% of the entire handshake payload is consumed by the two exchanged certificates.

+Hence, it is not surprising that there is a strong desire to reduce the size of certificates and certificate chains.
+This has lead to various standardization efforts.
+Here is a brief summary of what options an implementer has to reduce the bandwidth requirements of a public key-based key exchange:

+* Use elliptic curve cryptography (ECC) instead of RSA-based certificate due to the smaller certificate size.
+* Avoid deep and complex CA hierarchies to reduce the number of intermediate CA certificates that need to be transmitted.
+* Pay attention to the amount of information conveyed inside certificates.
+* Use session resumption to reduce the number of times a full handshake is needed.
+Use Connection IDs {{?I-D.ietf-tls-dtls-connection-id}}, when possible, to enable long-lasting connections.
+* Use the TLS cached info {{?RFC7924}} extension to avoid sending certificates with every full handshake.
+* Use client certificate URLs {{?RFC6066}} instead of full certificates for clients.
+* Use certificate compression as defined in
+  {{?I-D.ietf-tls-certificate-compression}}.
+* Use alternative certificate formats, where possible, such as raw public keys
+  {{?RFC7250}} or CBOR-encoded certificates
+  {{?I-D.ietf-cose-cbor-encoded-cert}}.

+The use of certificate handles, as introduced in cTLS {{?I-D.ietf-tls-ctls}}, is a form of caching or compressing certificates as well.

+Whether to utilize any of the above extensions or a combination of them depends on the anticipated deployment environment, the availability of code, and the constraints imposed by already deployed infrastructure (e.g., CA infrastructure, tool support).

 ## Open Issues